omar-diab/DL-Project-One/README.md

 - batch size: `128`
 - max epochs: `50`

-Purpose:
+**Purpose**

 - establish a clean reference point,
 - show severe overfitting clearly,
 - quantify the generalization gap before applying any correction.

-This notebook is important because it proves that the problem setup is non-trivial: the model fits the training subset very well but generalizes poorly without regularization.
+This notebook is important because it shows that the setup is non-trivial: the model fits the training subset strongly but generalizes poorly without regularization.

 ---

 ### `reg_00_modular_baseline.ipynb` — Modular Branch Baseline

-This is the branch-style version of the same baseline idea, built on top of the reusable `src/` pipeline.
+This is the branch-style version of the baseline, built on top of the reusable `src/` pipeline.

-Its purpose is to create the same no-regularization reference point under the modular experimental framework used by the regularization ablation notebooks.
+Its role is to reproduce the same no-regularization reference point under the modular framework used by the regularization ablation notebooks.

 This notebook establishes the **fixed conditions** for the main ablation branch: